Lender Membership Fee

 When accrued fees fall due to be paid

-As we’ve described above the accrued fee for a loan will only fall due to be paid where the lender interest on that loan has been received.
+As we’ve described above the accrued fee for a loan will only fall due to be paid where the lender interest on that loan has been received, provided there is a lender fee still in place that month.

 Let’s assume a lender had an investment balance of £1000 (prior to or on 1st April 2020) in each of three loans, and they held this level of investment for the rest of the year.